broadinstitute/cromwell/docs/filesystems/DataRepositoryService.md

 **Localization Configuration**

-The DRS localization must be configured with specification of the docker image to use.
+DRS localization must be configured with specification of the docker image to use.

 ```hocon
 drs {